Wrapped XPL (WXPL) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped XPL Historical Price

-According to the latest data gathered on Wrapped XPL live price page, the current price of Wrapped XPL is 0.307831USD.
+According to the latest data gathered on Wrapped XPL live price page, the current price of Wrapped XPL is 0.300935USD.
 The circulating supply of Wrapped XPL(WXPL) is

 In the past 24 hours, Wrapped XPL has shown a price movement of